maanasnetwork/flutter_janus/README.md

 ## Road Ahead

-- I will be porting the other janus examples also to create one to one mapping with janus.js
 - Test out the plugin on desktop
 - Clean up the code base to remove the browser specific code
 - Set up development cycle to match janus.js